schardong/visual-scenario-reduction/README.md

   - [x] Add colormap support for the rank chart;
   - [x] Add colormap support for the projection chart;
   - [x] Add colormap support for the fanchart;
-- [ ] Add a mouse_motion callback to the distance chart.
+- [x] Add a mouse_motion callback to the distance chart.
 Mark all the points below the pointer with a color, and those above in grayscale.
 With a click, the user may confirm the selection;
   - [x] Add the callbacks to the distance chart;
   - [x] Add a horizonal line indicating the precise distance;
-  - [ ] Add a print of the distance in the window's statusbar;
   - [x] Add the callbacks to the rank chart;
   - [x] Pop a dialog to ask for confirmation if a selection was made before;
   - [x] Make this behavior optional by a button press (Ctrl + mouse disables it);
 - [x] Change the mouse cursor on long operations (Changing the property, loading data);
 - [x] Remove the confirmation when clearing the selected data.
 - [ ] Enable area selection in the projection plot;
+- [x] Zoom mechanisms to the plots;
-- [ ] Zoom handler for the projection plot;
+- [ ] Panning mechanisms to the plots;
-- [ ] Legend indicating the P10, P50 and P90's glyphs;
+- [x] Legend indicating the P10, P50 and P90's glyphs;
 - [ ] Add a trace to the distance plot.
 This trace will show the distance with increasingly lesser timesteps.
 (T-1), (T-2), (T-3), ....
-- [ ] Tooltip indicating the model's name when the user hovers the mouse over them.
+- [x] Tooltip indicating the model's name when the user hovers the mouse over them.

 ## Ideas
 - [ ] Density 2D scatter plot.